 A membership is suggested if you are interested in defence bank home loans – although you can apply without one.

 In order to become a member you can apply in person at your local branch or mail in an application.

-If you are interested in obtaining a mortgage with Defence Bank, you will need to be able to provide the following information:
+If you are interested in Defence Bank Home Loans, you will need to be able to provide the following information:

 - You will need to be at least 18 years of age

 - Proof of Identification: Enough to pass the 100 point check, which can include your passport, birth certificate, etc. You will need at least one photographic ID and one other form of ID in most cases.

 - You will need to be able to provide evidence of your financial details when you apply, so make sure you hang on to your tax returns, pay slips, and other financial details.